 You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (ii) or (iii) as set out in clause 4.
 If you do not tell us that you wish to choose either of these options within this period of time, we are entitled to assume that you do not wish to do so and will pay the surcharge.
 Any surcharge must be paid with the balance of the cost of the holiday or within 14 days of the issue date printed on the surcharge invoice, whichever is the later.

-It is a condition of booking, that you are covered by adequate liability, medical and holiday cancellation insurance from when the contract between us comes into existence.
-When obtaining travel insurance you must ensure that the insurer is aware of the type and destination of travel and any activities which you plan to undertake that maybe considered high risk such as skiing, scuba diving, white water rafting, travel by light aircraft, paragliding, kite surfing, wind surfing, safaris, mountain trekking and so on.
-Please ensure that you are fully covered, in particular with regard to the maximum cancellation amount, and that details of your insurer and policy number are provided to us for our records.
+It is a condition of booking that you have or arrange adequate insurance cover for personal liability, medical and holiday cancellation to be valid from the date when the contract between us comes into existence until the holiday is completed.
+When obtaining travel insurance you must ensure that the insurer is aware of the type and destination of travel and any activities which you plan to undertake that may be considered high risk such as skiing, scuba diving, white water rafting, travel by light aircraft, paragliding, kite surfing, wind surfing, safaris, mountain trekking and so on.
+Please ensure that you are fully covered, in particular with regard to the maximum cancellation amount, and that you provide details of your insurer and policy number for our records.
 We may need to refer to this if you are involved in an accident.
-If you are unable to provide us with insurance details at the time of booking you, and all your party, must complete an insurance responsibility waiver form.
-If insurance details are not provided and you do not complete this waiver then we reserve the right to refuse to accept your booking or cancel your holiday with loss of deposit if you fail to do so.
-Imagine Travel will not be held responsible for any expenses, loss or damage you incur as a result of your failure to comply with this clause or the requirements of your travel insurance policy.
+If you do not arrange the aforementioned cover, Imagine Travel may, if it chooses, refuse your booking or cancel your holiday, In any event, Imagine Travel will not be held responsible for any expenses, loss or damage you incur as a result of your failure to comply with this clause or the requirements of your travel insurance policy.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.

 7. Visas passports and health requirements